HarderThenHarder/DeepReinforcementLearningDocuments/DRL_Documentation.md

    * How to explore the world (`observation`) as more as possible.
    * How to explore the `action-combination` as more as possible.

-### A3C Method - Asynchronous Advantage Actor-Critic
+### A3C Method Brief Introduction
 The A3C method is the most popular model which combines policy-based method and value-based method, the structure is shown as below.
 To learn A3C model, we need to know the concepts of `policy-based` and `value-based`.
+The details of A3C are shown [here](#A3C Method - Asynchronous Advantage Actor-Critic).

 <div align=center><img src="assets/A3C.png" width=400></div>
 ### Policy-based Approach - Learn an Actor (Policy Gradient Method)